 The most daring theory is that the Chinese of Confucius's day didn't even have tones.
 Evidence for this is that other members of the Sino-Tibetan language family do not have tones, while the nearby family of the Daic languages (like Thai) all have tones.
 In another adjacent language family, the Austroasiatic (Mon-Khmer) group, some languages have tones (like Vietnamese) and others do not.
 It is tempting to see the phenomenon as a South-East Asian Sprach Bund where the Daic tones have influenced some languages in the Sino-Tibetan and Austroasiatic families.

 At left are examples of the Cantonese tones, using the notation in Teach Yourself Cantonese by R. Bruce [Teach Yourself Books, Hodder and Stoughton, 1970, 1976, pp.12-13].
 Different tone symbols are not needed for the 7th, 8th, and 9th tones.
-Just as the diacritics for the 1st, 3rd, and 6th tones can be used for the 7th, 8th, and 9th, other systems actually use those numbers.
+Just as the diacritics for the 1st, 3rd, and 6th tones can be used for the 7th, 8th, and 9th, other systems actually use those numbers, as in shown at right.

 The same word is transcribed ya̿t in Teach Yourself Cantonese, yed9 in A Concise Cantonese-English Dictionary, yaht in the English-Cantonese Dictonary, Cantonese in Yale Romanization [by Kwan Choi Wah, et al., The Chinese University Press, Hong Kong, 1991], and jat6 at Wiktionary -- where this matches the transcription in the ABC Cantonese-English Comprehensive Dictionary [Robert Bauer, University of Hawai'i Press, 2021].
 Since the Yale notation (with h but no diacritic) indicates the 6th tone, these are all consistent, with either the 6th or 9th tone.
 We thus recognize that yat8 is actually the 9th tone, or elsewhere written, with a diacritic or otherwise, for the 6th.